 There are commercially available chemicals labeled for phylloxera control.
 However, applications have limited efficacy in reducing phylloxera populations or reversing the damage already done to infested vines.
 Soil applications of insecticides labeled for use on phylloxera are ineffective in reaching all roots that may be hosting phylloxera populations.
-Also some chemical controls are for foliar forms of phylloxera, but these are often not observed in Vitis vinifera vineyards in the PNW.
+Some chemical controls are for foliar forms of phylloxera, but these are often not observed in Vitis vinifera vineyards in the PNW.

-- spirotetramat (Movento) at 0.10 to 0.13 lb ai/a.
-Apply with a high-quality adjuvant.
+- spirotetramat (Movento) at 0.10 to 0.13 lb ai/A. Apply with a high-quality adjuvant.
 Ensure there is adequate foliage to enable absorption into tissues.
 PHI 7 days.
 Allow 30 days between applications.
-Do not exceed 0.2 lb ai/a per season.
+Do not exceed 0.2 lb ai/A per season.
 Group 23 insecticide acts as a systemic to control phylloxera adults and larvae.

 - thiamethoxam + chlorantraniliprole (Voliam Flexi) at 0.1125 lb ai/A. PHI 14 days.
 Do not apply more than 2 applications per season.
 Do not exceed 0.109 lb ai/A of thiamethoxam or 0.2 lb ai/A of chlorantraniliprole per season.
 Allow 14 days between applications.
 Groups 4A and 28 insecticides.